Banging Toolbox

 The curve of the claw is designed in such a way that gives it better leverage when you’re pulling out nails with it.

-The rip claw hammer, on the other hand, is associated with heavy-duty carpentry work as it can be wedged easily between two pieces of wood and rip it apart just like a pry-bar.
+The rip claw hammer, on the other hand, is associated with heavy-duty carpentry work as it can be wedged easily between two pieces of wood, like when you pull off damaged flooring panels, and rip it apart just like a pry-bar.

-Interestingly, the claw on the back can also prove to be an excellent safety stop tool for roofers who find themselves losing their balance and sliding down the roof only to be saved by the claw hammer’s stopping power.
+Interestingly, the claw on the back proves to be an excellent safety stop tool for roofers who find themselves losing their balance and sliding down the roof only to be saved by the claw hammer’s stopping power.

 Craftright framing hammer